richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 }
 ```

-I could set the variables now by using `default` attribute, but I prefer use
+I could have set the variables by using the `default` attribute, but I prefer
-environment variables in order not to include them on my Github repository
+use the environment variables in order not to include them on my Github
-because datas such as bucket name or SSH keys are sensible.
+repository because some datas such as bucket name or SSH keys are sensible.

 #### 00-bucket/versions.tf